 August 23, 1963 — Spectators line the Sand Canyon overpass and beauty queens flank Los Angeles County 5th District Supervisor Warren Dorn at the

-grand opening of the first section of the Antelope Valley Freeway, which stretched from (east of) Solemint Junction in Canyon Country to Red Rover Mine Road in Acton, where the opening-day
+dedication ceremony for the first section of the Antelope Valley Freeway, which stretched from (east of) Solemint Junction in Canyon Country to Red Rover Mine Road in Acton, where the

 The young lady at left is Rhonda Cox of California City, Miss Antelope Valley for 1963.
 Her court is at far left.

 To the viewer's right of Dorn is 15-year-old Bonnie Dillenbeck (later Jones).
 Born in December 1947, she's the third of six children of Charlie and Gertrude (Powell) Dillenbeck, owners of

 Dillenbeck Canyon Market on Sierra Highway.
 Bonnie was Miss Tri-Canyon for 1963, the three canyons being Mint, Sand and Soledad.

 Second from right (next to Bonnie) is Frank Collins, Charlie Dillenbeck's politically connected partner in the store.

 The Antelope Valley Freeway was built in sections from 1963 to 1975 as an upgraded bypass to old U.S. Highway 6 between Interstate 5 (initially US-99) at the Newhall Pass on the south and US-395 at Inyokern on the north.
 Locally, US-6 was known as Sierra Highway.